Local thickness#

 ps.visualization.set_mpl_style()

-Generate Test Image¶
+Generate Test Image#

 Start by generating an image.
 We’ll use the RSA generator for fun:

-im = np.ones([300, 300])
+im = np.zeros([300, 300])

 im = ps.generators.random_spheres(im=im, r=20, phi=0.2, smooth=False)